MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-If we have MetaMask installed, we manage our browser extensions and disable MetaMask refresh our application and then enable it again and refresh and we should see that our application is properly detecting the presence of our MetaMask wallet
+If we have MetaMask installed, we manage our browser extensions and disable MetaMask refresh our application, and then enable it again and refresh.
+We should see that our application is appropriately detecting the presence of our MetaMask wallet.

-The approach above is often what developers will try when first tasked in detecting an injected provider (Wallet Extension), but the MetaMask team provides a library called [@metamask/detect-provider](https://github.com/MetaMask/detect-provider) with a module to detect the MetaMask Ethereum provider or any provider injected at `window.ethereum` on any platform or browser.
+The approach above is often what developers will try when first tasked in detecting an injected provider (Wallet Extension).
+Still, the MetaMask team provides a library called [@metamask/detect-provider](https://github.com/MetaMask/detect-provider) with a module to detect the MetaMask Ethereum provider or any provider injected at `window.ethereum` on any platform or browser.
 Let's install it and change our code to implement it instead.

 Install the dependency: